dominicwilliams/instant-dapp-ide/README.md

 run from command line.

 INSTRUCTIONS: first install Docker, if you do not already have it.
 You can then follow the steps below.

-Note that the run script will try to map ~/src into the running image as your Dapp project folder.
-If you wish to use a different folder simply edit /run/run-image.sh
+NOTE: Our run script will map your ~/src folder into the running image as your
+Dapp folder.
+Make sure this folder exists, or edit the run script to use a
+different folder.

 1. Open a terminal and forward ports to your Docker instance
 $ setup-port-fowarding.sh